ananya868/FurrBot/README.md

-# FurrBot 🐾
+# FurrBot

-**FurrBot** is a modern, RAG-based AI Chatbot designed to assist pet owners and veterinarians with verified and reliable information.
-Unlike generic chatbots, FurrBot sources its knowledge from a curated database of pet health blogs and docs, ensuring accurate and context-aware responses.
+**FurrBot** is a RAG-based AI Chatbot designed to assist pet owners and veterinarians with reliable information.
+Unlike generic chatbots, Furrbot sources its knowledge from a curated database of pet health blogs and documentation written by verified pet veterans, ensuring accurate, reliable, and context-aware responses.

 The application has been re-architected into a robust **Headless** system with a **FastAPI** backend and a sleek **React** frontend.
 It leverages **Pinecone** for vector storage and supports multiple LLM providers (OpenAI, Google Gemini, Anthropic Claude, Mistral).